osmosis-labs/sqs/docs/architecture/routing.md

 This document outlines the details about routing.

+## Algorithm

+In this section, we describe the general router algorithm.

+It is split into 2 parts: a) pre-computed at ingest time b) computed at runtime of client request

+### Pre-computed

+1. Retrieve pools from storage.
+2. Filter out no liquidity pools.
+3. For each denom, create linking to pools it routes to.
+   * Rank pools by several heuristics such as:
+    -   liquidity
+    -   pool type (priority: transmuter, alloyed, concentrated, stableswap, balancer)
+    -   presence of error in TVL computation.

+### Client Runtime

+1. Compute candidate routes
+    - For the given token in and token out denom, find all possible routes between them using the pool ranking discussed above as well as by limiting the algorithm per configuration.
+    - The configurations are:
+        - Max Hops: The maximum number of hops allowed in a route.
+        - Max Routes: The maximum number of routes to consider.
+    - The algorithm that is currently used is breadth first search using pre-computed associations between tokens & pools.
+2. Compute the best quote when swapping amount in in-full directly over each route.
+By in-full, we mean as if all amount in is consumed by a single route as opposed to performing partial split routing over many routes.
+3. Sort routes by best quote.
+4. Keep "Max Splittable Routes" and attempt to determine an optimal quote split across them
+    - If the split quote is more optimal, return that.
+Otherwise, return the best single direct quote.

 ## Pool Filtering - Min Liquidity Capitalization

 Osmosis chain consists of many pools where some of them are low liqudity.